zhiqing-xiao/sn/README.md

 (It is being updated.)

-- Section 1.6.1, end of Note: in the very beginning. -> in the very beginning.
-Gym with Box2D requires swig.
-The guide to install swig can be found in the GitHub repo.
+- Section 1.6.1, before Note, add a new paragraph: The complete guide of installation can be found in GitHub repo.
 - Code 3-9, Line 6: update state function -> update state value

 =====